 - Nana Dzagnidze (qualifier by rating following March 2022 rating list)

-The last four spots will be completed by the hosting federations of the FIDE Women’s Grand Prix 2022-2023 chess tournaments, which will have the right to nominate a player of their preference in consultation with the FIDE President.
+The last four spots were completed by the hosting federations of the FIDE Women’s Grand Prix 2022-2023 chess tournaments, which had the right to nominate a player of their preference in consultation with the FIDE President.

 The final standings of the Grand Prix series will be determined by the number of cumulative points earned by each player in all three Grand Prix tournaments.
 In case two or move players have an equal number of cumulative points, the winners will be determined by the following tiebreak criteria: a) number of actual game result points scored in the three tournaments, b) number of first places, c) number of second places, d) number of wins, e) drawing of lots.
 Two best ranked players of the series will qualify for the FIDE Women’s Candidates Tournament 2023/24.

 Throwback: FIDE Women’s Grand Prix 2019-2021

 The total prize fund of each tournament should be 80.000 euros with another €80,000 being distributed among the top 8 finishers in the global Women’s Grand Prix Series standings, according to the cumulative points they score across the four events.